frez-fall/annual-leave-calendar/README.md

 - Check that the collection is published

 ### "Network error: Unable to reach backend proxy"
-- Verify your Webflow Cloud or Vercel deployment is live
+- Verify your Webflow Cloud deployment is live
 - Check that `apiEndpoint` prop is set correctly (include `/api/webflow-proxy` path)
-- Verify CORS is configured in `next.config.js` or `vercel.json`
+- Verify CORS is configured in `next.config.js`

 ### "API token not configured"
-- Ensure `WEBFLOW_API_TOKEN` is set in Webflow Cloud or Vercel environment variables
+- Ensure `WEBFLOW_API_TOKEN` is set in Webflow Cloud environment variables
-- For Webflow Cloud: Set in project settings → Environment Variables
-- For Vercel: Set in project settings → Environment Variables
+- Set in Webflow Cloud dashboard → Project Settings → Environment Variables
 - Redeploy after adding environment variables

 ### Component not appearing in Webflow